 The Foundation received two PPP loans established by the CARES Act and has elected to account for the funding as long-term debt by applying ASC Topic 470, Debt; Subtopic 405-20, Liabilities-Extinguishments of Liabilities.
-The loans will remain a liability until forgiven, and the Foundation has been legally released or the Foundation repays the loans.
-The Foundation has recognized the forgiveness of the loans and accrued interest as a net gain on debt extinguishment in the accompanying combined statements of activities for the years ended June 30, 2022 and 2021.
+The loans remained a liability until forgiven, and the Foundation was legally released or the Foundation repays the loans.
+The Foundation has recognized the forgiveness of the loans and accrued interest as a net gain on debt extinguishment in the accompanying combined statement of activities for the year ended June 30, 2022.